 - The King III ReportTM on Governance for South Africa was released on 1 September 2009

 - The release of the 10th draft of the Protection of Personal Information Bill (POPI) in September 2012.

-King III recommended that the board ensure that “information assets are managed effectively”.
+King IIITM recommended that the board ensure that “information assets are managed effectively”.
 This includes the protection of information: “information security” (principle 5.6, sections 40 to 42).

 The ECT Act: